 - Developer: Naughty Dog

 The Last of Us Part 2 release date is currently unknown

 No real surprise on this one.
-Naughty Dog has a history of delays, and s it's understandable that the studio might not want to commit to a Last of Us Part 2 release date yet.
-Both The Last of Us and Uncharted 4 were pushed back on more than one occasion, so it seems wise that Druckmann and co. are currently playing it cool.
-Given that we've only just seen a gameplay demo as of E3 2018, this one might still be a way off.
+Naughty Dog has a history of delays, and it's understandable that the studio might not want to commit to a Last of Us Part 2 release date yet.
+But, the internet has its theories.
+Just ;ast month, a retailer leak suggested that The Last of Us 2's release date would be sometime in October 2019, and now the PlayStation Store itself is supporting that launch window.

 Read more: The Best Games on PS4 To Play Now